Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 **Any organizational use requires a commercial license**, regardless of whether the use directly generates revenue, is experimental, is a proof of concept, or is claimed to be "non-commercial" or "research-only."
 See `COMMERCIAL_LICENSE.md` Section 1 for the complete definition of organizational use.

-**30-DAY EVALUATION PERIOD FOR COMMERCIAL USE:**
+**PAID PILOT REQUIRED FOR BUSINESS EVALUATION:**
-Commercial organizations may evaluate the Software for up to 30 days from initial download for testing and evaluation purposes without a paid license.
-This evaluation period allows organizations to test the Software's functionality, performance, and suitability before committing to a commercial license.
-Continued use after the 30-day evaluation period requires a commercial license.
+Business evaluation requires a paid Pilot.
+No exceptions.
+If you're a legal entity, you need a license.
+If you want to evaluate, it's a paid pilot.
 See `COMMERCIAL_LICENSE.md` Section 2 for complete evaluation license terms.

-**FOR THE AVOIDANCE OF DOUBT:** The 30-day evaluation period is for evaluation and testing purposes only.
-Production use, revenue-generating activities, or use beyond the evaluation period requires a paid commercial license.
-The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only and is separate from the commercial evaluation period.
+**Exception:** Tax-exempt academic research institutions may request a $0 evaluation pilot by contacting Licensor in writing.
+Such requests are subject to Licensor's approval and must demonstrate qualifying non-commercial academic research use as defined in `LICENSE`.
+This exception is limited to non-commercial academic research only.

 ### Academic & Personal Use (Free Use)